Mission and Catholic Identity

 Benchmarks

-3.3 Every student participates in Christian service programs to promote the lived reality of action in service of social justice.
+3.3 Every student participates in authentic Christian service programs to promote the lived reality of action in service of social justice.

-3.4 Every student experiences role models of faith and service for social justice among the administrators, faculty and staff.
+3.4 Every student experiences role models of faith and service for social justice among the administrators, faculty, and staff.

 Standard 4